 Not Flawless, But There’s Fun To Be Had

 Looking back at the cartoon now with adult eyes, the inane haphazard plots and the sloppy animation gives the show a rushed feel and the sense that it was simply a cash grab geared towards kids and not something that was handled with care or with the intent of creating a first-rate product.

-The quality of the show is dubious even for Saturday morning cartoon standards, but this was about getting out content at the height of Hulkamania.
-Fans of the WWF and Hulk Hogan, especially the younger ones, just couldn’t get enough of their heroes and they just wanted to watch more and anything that was out there.
+The show’s quality is dubious even for Saturday morning cartoon standards, but this was about getting out content at the height of Hulkamania.
+Fans of the WWF and Hulk Hogan, especially the younger ones, couldn’t get enough of their heroes, and they just wanted to watch more and anything that was out there.

 There certainly is a charm to Hulk Hogan’s Rock ‘n’ Wrestling.
-The show did pretty well lasting two seasons if you appreciate the fact that this was entering the so-called golden age of Saturday morning cartoons, and had the formidable task of trying to grab a child’s attention with so much content for them to watch.
+The show did pretty well, lasting two seasons if you appreciate the fact that this was entering the so-called golden age of Saturday morning cartoons, and had the formidable task of trying to grab a child’s attention with so much content for them to watch.